h671431/Ada502Group7/README.md

 **Data flow:**
 1. Weather data sources (CSV or MET API) are fetched
 2. Data controller normalizes weather data
-3. Fire Risk Model computes risk based on temperature, humidity, wind, and TTF parameters
+3. Fire Risk Model computes risk based on temperature, relative humidity, wind speed, and TTF parameters
 4. Results are returned via CLI, REST API, or web UI

 # Fire Risk Model
 The Fire Risk Computation Model calculates fire risk based on:
 - Temperature
+- Humidity
 - Wind
-- Rain

 These parameters are used together with the TTF-computation to calculate a fire risk for a selected location/coordinate.
 # Technologies